FORMAT: Full semester commitment for in person private weekly 1-on-1 instruction for all ages and levels (30, 45, or 60 minute length).

 While every student is different, we believe the best starting age is five.
 Some students are ready to begin at 4.5 years old, while some benefit from waiting and starting at six.

 What kind of instrument should I have for lessons?

-I require my students to have a full sized (88 keys) instrument - whether digital or acoustic, and a proper bench.
-Check out my amazon list of recommended digital keyboard options for beginners.
-For acoustic piano recommendations, please email me for more details!
+Students should have a full sized (88 keys) instrument - whether digital or acoustic, and a proper bench.
+Check out our amazon list of recommended digital keyboard options for beginners.
+For acoustic piano recommendations, please email us for more details!

 What other equipment/materials will I need?

-Besides a quality and well-fitted instrument, students will have books and materials that are provided by their teacher and covered by their tuition.
+Besides a quality and well-fitted instrument, students will have books and materials that their teacher recommends.

 Should I be involved as a parent?